railwayapp/nixpacks/docs/pages/docs/providers/node.md

 ## Bun Support

-We support Bun, but due to Bun being in alpha, it is unstable and very experimental.
+We support Bun as a stable package manager and runtime.

 ## SPA Application Support